 There’s more to safe sex than using protection.
 Safe sex also involves knowing how to take care of yourself as a sexually active person.
-That’s right, taking care of your body is vital to having great sex!
+As you may already know, at Emjoy we are of the firm belief that taking care of your body is vital to having great sex.
+And one of the simplest things you can do for your body is to always pee after sex.
+It’s a small action that might feel like an afterthought.
+But it can make a huge difference to your health.

 If you have a vulva, listen up.